-- Firearms should be cleaned after each use and whenever a firearm has been stored for a long time. - Prior to starting, thoroughly review and understand information provided in the firearm owner's manual with particular attention given to descriptions of firearm cleaning procedures. - Always assure the firearm is unloaded before beginning to clean the weapon.
-Remove magazines or clips from the firearm and inspect cylinders and/or chambers for loaded rounds. - Never take apart a firearm past what the owner's manual recommends. - After disassembling, inspect firearm parts for damage or excessive wear.
-If a firearm fails the inspection, notify your group leader, parent, or guardian and do not use the weapon.
+- Firearms should be cleaned after each use and whenever a firearm has been stored for a long time. - Prior to starting, thoroughly review and understand information provided in the firearm owner's manual with particular attention given to descriptions of firearm cleaning procedures. - Always assure the firearm is unloaded before beginning to clean the firearm.
+Remove magazines or clips from the firearm and inspect cylinders and/or chambers for loaded rounds.
+All ammunition shall be removed from the area and locked away. - Never take apart a firearm past what the owner's manual recommends. - After disassembling, inspect firearm parts for damage or excessive wear.
+If a firearm fails the inspection, notify your group leader, parent, or guardian and do not use the firearm.
 Take the firearm to a professional gunsmith for repairs. - Use a muzzle guard to keep brushes and cleaning rods centered within the firearm bore. - When possible, clean the bore of the firearm from the breech end.
 Pull cleaning patches through the bore from the muzzle end of the firearm.
-Properly dispose of used cleaning patches. - Use the appropriate type of brush and cleaning solvent to clean fouled or dirty areas such as on and around a firearm's action, bolt, trigger assembly, frame, or gunsight. - Store reusable cleaning cloths that have been used with a solvent in a sealed jar or other container.
-Properly dispose of other, non-reusable, cleaning cloths that have been used with a solvent. - After cleaning, lightly lubricate the firearm bore and moving parts with an appropriate lubricant. - Carefully reassemble the firearm and double check to assure all mechanical actions are functioning correctly. - Following reassembly, wipe the outside surfaces of the firearm to remove all fingerprints and thereby, prevent rusting of metal parts. - Always wash your hands after handling gun cleaning solvents and lubricants. - At the completion of the cleaning task, store the unloaded firearm in a locked cabinet or other type of container that is at a separate location from the weapon's ammunition.
+Properly dispose of used cleaning patches. - Use the appropriate type of brush and cleaning liquid to clean fouled or dirty areas such as occurring on and around a firearm's action, bolt, trigger assembly, frame, or gunsight. - Store reusable cleaning cloths that have been used with a firearm cleaning fluid in a sealed jar or other container.
+Properly dispose of other, non-reusable, cleaning cloths that have been used with a firearm cleaning fluid. - After cleaning, lightly lubricate the firearm bore and moving parts with an appropriate lubricant. - Carefully reassemble the firearm and double check to assure all mechanical actions are functioning correctly. - Following reassembly, wipe the outside surfaces of the firearm to remove all fingerprints and thereby, prevent rusting of metal parts. - Always wash your hands with soap and water after handling firearms, cleaning fluids, and lubricants. - At the completion of the cleaning task, store the unloaded firearm in a locked cabinet or other type of container that is at a separate location from the firearm's ammunition.